Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Graph Products

 The above argument shows that $\nfM(up^*v) \sse \Gam^*$ is periodically perfect, for it is the union of a finite set and the periodically perfect set $\varphi(\nflex(u'p^*v')) \sse \Gam^*$. \end{proof}

-The following corollary is the first step in our transfer results about infinite exponents of periodicity for \solu sets of quadratic equations from free groups to RAAGs. \begin{corollary} Let $(\Sig, I)$ be an independence alphabet where $\Sig$ has an \invol.
+The following corollary is the first step in our transfer results about infinite exponents of periodicity for \solu sets of quadratic equations from free groups to RAAGs. \begin{cor} Let $(\Sig, I)$ be an independence alphabet where $\Sig$ has an \invol.
 Further, let~$G=G(\Sig, I)$ be the associated free partially commutative group as defined in \prref{eq:GGamI}.
-Then each short-lex normal form~$\nfslex : G \to \Sig^*$ of $G$ is perfectly admissible. \end{corollary}
+Then each short-lex normal form~$\nfslex : G \to \Sig^*$ of $G$ is perfectly admissible. \end{cor}